 Molar root canal treatment is much more complicated than root canal treatment in other teeth.
 In fact, molar root canal is one of the most difficult of all procedures for a dentist!
+This might seem a strange thing to say.
+After all, what about extracting a wisdom tooth, or making a cap or crown?
+These are all difficult and challenging procedures for a dentist, but I believe that most dentists will agree, doing molar root canal correctly is one of the hardest procedures to get right.
 There are four main reasons for this;

 Add these factors together, and the degree of difficulty is not just double that of a front tooth, it's 4x or 6x as difficult to carry out a good treatment!

-Here are three pictures of the same tooth, from different angles.
+Here are three pictures of the same molar tooth, from different angles.
 It is an upper molar tooth.
 Each picture is rotated a quarter turn clockwise from the one before.
 You can see the curved roots.
-Also that 2 of the 4 roots are joined.
+Also that 2 of the 4 roots are joined or fused.
 This tooth has at least 4 root canals inside it, maybe more!

-So, how good does it have to be for a successful result?
+So, how good does the root canal treatment have to be for a successful result?
 And how long should it last?
 Are there any other issues?

 To answer these questions, I'll have to give you a short intensive course on root canal treatment!